 This qualification is designed primarily to support progression to employment via higher education.
 It also supports students choosing to progress directly to employment, as the transferable knowledge, understanding and skills will give successful students an advantage when applying for a range of entry level roles.
-For more information contact Mrs M Schapendonk Email: mschapendonk@stjohnsschoolcyprus.com
+For more information contact Mrs D Glencross Email: Deborah.Glencross@modschools.org

-EXCELLENCE • LEAKNING • LEADERSHIP Who should consider studying this course?
+Who should consider studying this course?
 Any student who is interested in the past, has enjoyed History at GCSE gaining ideally a Grade 6 or above.
 What units are studied and how are they assessed?
 Unit 1 The early Stuarts, the origins of the Civil War, the execution of Charles I and the interregnum.
 This unit involves studying a period of dramatic change in our nation's history; that saw the genesis of the Parliamentary system of government that we see today.
 25% of final grade.
 Unit 2 The Cold War in Europe 1941 to 1995.
 This unit involves the study of the period of history that forms the basis of much of the modern world today.15% of final grade.
 Unit 3 Russia and its Rulers 1855 to 1964.
 This unit involves the study of the creation of the world's first Communist state and the building of the Soviet superpower.
 40% of final grade.

 Unit 4 Coursework component 3000 words.
 A free choice to research and explain an area of history that fascinates you.
 20% of final grade.

-Student Comment: "I have greatly enjoyed my History A level and found the support from the staff excellent."
+"I have greatly enjoyed my History A level and found the support from the staff excellent."
 Jack Tickle Frequently asked questions and future careers So why should I take History A Level?

 History A Level provides students the opportunity to extend their skills of research, analysis and evaluation, whilst studying the extremes of the human condition.
 What subjects does it combine well with?
 History A Level makes a good combination with the following subjects: - Business Studies, English, Geography, Psychology and RE.
 It also complements subjects involved in reasoning and proofs such as Mathematics.
 What careers can it lead to?

 There are many careers which follow on from a History A Level.
 Perhaps the best known are the law, journalism and banking.
-For more information contact Mr J Strang Email: jstrang@stjohnsschoolcyprus.com Cambridge Technical Introductory Diploma in IT (Level 3) OCR 05349
+For more information contact Mr J Strang Email: James.Strang@modschools.org Cambridge Technical Introductory Diploma in IT (Level 3) OCR 05838/40

-EXCELLENCE • LEARNING • LEADERSHIP

-Who should consider studying this course?

-In today's world ICT skills are just as essential as numeracy and literacy.
-ICT provides new opportunities for the world of work and mastering new technologies.

-Although the course may be attempted without having followed an ICT GCSE course, you must have achieved 5 GCSE's, preferably with a minimum of 5 in English, Maths and Science.

-What units are studied and how are they assessed?
+EXCELLENCE • LEARNING • LEADERSHIP Who should consider studying this course?
+In today's society IT skills are more important than ever.
+IT provides new opportunities for the world of work and mastering new technologies.
+This Level 3 course provides you with a wide range of skills and knowledge for future IT professionals.
+This includes hardware, software, public domains, how organisations use information and computerised systems and cyber security.
+Although the course may be attempted without having followed an ICT or iMedia GCSE course, you must have achieved at least a 5 / 6 in English, Maths and Science.
+What units are studied?

-Year 12

-Unit 1 - Communication and employability skills for IT

-This is a mandatory coursework unit

-Unit 2 - Information Systems

-This is a mandatory coursework unit

-Unit 3 - Computer Systems

-This is an optional unit